 How Long WILL IT LAST AND WHO DO I CONTACT?
-Check the security breach notice you receive for more information on opting in and the duration of the service.
-If a service is not offered and you would like to have one, be sure to do your research and find the best fit for you.
+If you received a security breach notice, check it for information on opting in and the duration of the service.
+Whether or not you got a notice, if you would like to have ID theft protection services, be sure to do your research and find the best fit for you.